frederickaplan/fdh/files/Appendixes/fdh-glossary.md

 Any fictional space constitutes an hypothetical virtual reconstruction of History, and thus may not be compatible with other fictional spaces – in which case they are said to be disjointed.

+### Glyph
+The graphical representation of a grapheme.

+### Grapheme
+The smallest unit of a writing system.

 ### Information Mushroom
 A metaphor to highlight the fact that most information about the past is still hidden and has to be harvested through, not only vast digitisation projects, but also the reconstruction of the past logic of representation – by means of extrapolation and generalisation.